 It is virtually impossible for a network that has been installed and upgraded on an ad-hoc basis - often with a separate solution for voice, data, wired and wireless - to deliver on the promise of IoT.

 A single converged network is fundamental to an IoT environment and guarantees a greater level of interoperability and support for IoT applications and devices.
 A converged network with unified management offers cost savings, operational simplification, and a consistent policy enforcement everywhere, which are required for a successful IoT deployment.
 Convergence will enhance mobility across wired and wireless networks, offering a fluid user experience everywhere in the network.

 3. Better insights for smarter decisions

 IoT brings an additional level of complexity to a network infrastructure that has already seen a tremendous increase in connected user devices and the utilization of new applications with unknown behavior.
 Predictive analysis and reporting functions are vital in enabling enterprises to use big data to build proactive, data-driven, decision making.
 Analysis of traffic behaviour in the form of reports or KPIs can also provide valuable insights on how network operations can be further optimized.

 This can be as simple as automatically prioritising IoT data traffic, determining whether a new IoT based service being rolled out will exceed current network capacity, or learning that every Thursday afternoon the R&D department needs extra bandwidth to support its data heavy processes.

 4. Defending smart and less smart devices

 Poorly secured 'smart' devices such as smart watches or activity trackers, as well as traditional 'dumb' devices such as door locks, pose a threat to essential network security.
 Monitoring and controlling the flow of packets to and from IoT devices and correlating with the applications they are supposed to interface with, can guarantee better security.

-Comprehensive preparation for IoT - IoT offers the chance for enterprises to deliver new applications.
-Supporting deployments of millions of endpoints, it can provide real-time insights that help enterprises capture, understand and make more effective use of device data.
+IoT offers the chance for public and private organizations to deliver new applications.
+Supporting deployments of millions of endpoints, it can provide real-time insights that help them capture, understand and make more effective use of device data.
 But it will also bring new challenges and expectations.
 This is why a holistic approach to IoT is necessary.